This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 It’s a rare thing for me to be wowed by a cup of tea.
 More of a coffee person, I’ll have tea when I’m not feeling well or when I think my caffeine level might be a bit too high.
-So when Josh kept pestering me to try the tea we were served on holiday in Romania I wasn’t bothered at first.
+So when Josh kept pestering me to try this tea, I wasn’t all that excited.
 Then I had a sip and was begging for the recipe.
 Fortunately, I was able to get it and can share it with you too!

-Into the tea goes four ingredients and it’s seeped without any additional sugar or flavouring – it doesn’t need it.
-First in the late spring Elderflowers are picked from shrub-like trees.
-They have a perfumed and sweet scent and are commonly used to make cordials.
+There are four herbal ingredients in the tea blend and you make it without any additional sugar or flavoring.
+It simply doesn’t need it.
+The first of the ingredients, elderflowers, are picked from shrub-like trees in late spring.
+They have a perfumed and sweet scent and are commonly used to make elderflower cordial.
 You need to gently removed the flowers from the green stalks using your fingers or a fork.
 The green stalks are not edible.

-Around the same time is when you should pick raspberry leaves.
-Pick them before the canes have a chance to form flowers to ensure they have the best flavour and herbal potential.
+Around the same time of the year, pick and dry raspberry leaves.
+Pick them before the canes have a chance to form flowers to ensure they have the best flavor and herbal potential.
 Raspberry leaves are a gentle woman’s herb and are used during pregnancy and to treat PMS.